MaskedIsland/GWN/README.md

-#  Digital Twin Mobility Profiling: A Spatio-Temporal Graph Learning Approach
+#  A Spatio-Temporal Graph Learning Approach
 This is the implementation of GWN based on PyTorch.

 ## structure of the code: